 At the end of the 6th-floor corridor, there's a room where you can enjoy breakfast with a scenic view.
 It's located right at the front of the ferry.

-Upon arrival, proceed to the 1st floor, where a shuttle bus awaits.
-The bus provides free transportation from the Hankyu Ferry terminal to the nearest train station (Kokura Station).
+After the ferry docks, head down to the 1st floor, where a bus will be waiting.
+The bus offers a free ride from the Hankyu Ferry dock to the nearest train station, Kokura Station.

 After taking the free bus to Kokura Station, I boarded a rapid train to Hakata Station (about a 1-hour journey) to begin my Kyushu adventure.

-I'll go to Hakata station Rent a self-driving car Discover the first prefecture on your Kyushu trip: Fukuoka.
-The next article will share my day exploring Fukuoka.
-Remember to follow me on social networking platforms so you don't miss new posts.
+Arriving at Hakata station, I will rent a car to explore the first province in my Kyushu trip: Fukuoka .
+The next post will share my day exploring Fukuoka.
+Remember to follow me on social media platforms so you don't miss out on new posts.

-I hope this post provides you with another option for traveling from Osaka/Kobe to Fukuoka and offers a glimpse into the luxurious experience of the Hankyu Ferry.
+I hope this post gives you an alternative way to travel from Osaka/Kobe to Fukuoka and offers a glimpse into the luxurious experience aboard the Hankyu Ferry.